Every year, there are almost 100 deaths and over 34,000 injuries due to forklift (powered industrial truck) accidents (source).

 Share this with your company, forklift operators, or anyone involved with safety in your industrial workspace*.

-A forklift’s nameplate (also referred to as a data plate, weight plate or load plate) provides integral information about the machine’s capacity, fuel type, and weight.
+A forklift’s nameplate (also referred to as a data plate, weight plate or capacity load plate) provides integral information about the machine’s capacity, fuel type, and weight.

 The forklift data plate can be found on the instrument panel near the operating controls: